stfc/PSyclone/doc/user_guide/psyclone_kern.rst

-The algorithm generator also takes a file containing a kernel implementation but this time generates an appropriate algorithm layer that represents a complete, standalone application.
+The algorithm generator also takes a file containing a kernel implementation but this time generates an appropriate algorithm layer subroutine.
 This algorithm layer plus the associated kernel metadata may then be processed with PSyclone in the usual way to generate code which executes the supplied kernel.

 This functionality is provided to the user via the ``psyclone-kern`` command, described in more detail below.